ppy/osu-wiki/wiki/Glossary/en.md

    - If you feel that your map is too boring without adding a plethora of difficulty increasing techniques, then maybe your map does not need it.
    - Remember, mapsets do not require a Insane difficulty, so you will be just fine without one.

-This topic was discussed in an episode of [osu!talk](/wiki/osu!talk) ([osu!talk special Over Mapping](https://www.youtube.com/watch?v=RepSYE3hN3A)) that overmapping actually has a positive effect in [osu!taiko](/wiki/osu!taiko) maps because the drums plays an important role in a song.
+This topic was discussed in an episode of [osu!talk](/wiki/osu!talk) ([osu!talk special Over Mapping](https://www.youtube.com/watch?v=RepSYE3hN3A)) that overmapping actually has a positive effect in [osu!taiko](/wiki/osu!taiko) beatmaps because the drums plays an important role in a song.

 ## P